ebs-universe/pysamloader/README.rst

 ===========

 ``pysamloader`` is a python script for writing flash on Atmel's ARM chips via SAM-BA.
 Originally written years ago when Atmel's standard tools were unavailable or unusable on Linux, the scripts have been adapted to serve narrower but specific use cases.

 Specifically, ``pysamloader`` is intended to be :

     - Simple, particularly for an end-user
     - Easily installable across platforms
     - Usable from within larger python applications or scripts

-Currently, ``pysamloader`` might not satisfy any of those criterion.
+Currently, ``pysamloader`` might not satisfy any of those criteria.
 It seems to be reasonably stable on a tiny set of supported devices with some additional limitations, but that's about it.

 If you happen to use ``pysamloader``, or wish to use it, let me know along with any feedback you might have to ensure the tool is stable, reliable, and